This year has seen an unprecedented demand for influenza vaccines but we still have plenty of stock on hand.

 With the current COVID-19 crisis and the influenza season looming, having the flu vaccine this year is extremely important.

 Travel Health Plus is a specialised immunisation clinic so you can be confident your vaccination is given in a safe environment, by experienced staff.
-We are not a general practice, there are no unwell people in our waiting room and we have a number of different areas within the clinic to ensure social distancing.
+We are not a general practice, there are no unwell people in our waiting room (which is why our staff are not required to wear masks or gloves) and we have a number of different areas within the clinic to ensure social distancing.

 Please note we are only able to provide Influenza Vaccinations at our Fremantle clinic at this time.
 Please click below to book an appointment.